jespinol/TR-FRET_dataProcess/README.md

 <img src="resources/CSV_file_example.png" alt="" width="300" height="459">

 If the user arranges samples for data collection as shown in the following figure, the VICTOR Nivo plate reader can output a CSV file that already has the correct format.
-For data collected in this manner, choose "list format data only" as the data format and "csv" as the file format when exporting results.
+For data collected in this manner, choose "CSV" as the export format and "List format - only results" as the export type when exporting results.

 <img src="resources/Plate_format_example.png" alt="" width="300" height="408">